SayedulHoque44/ebp_next_client/README.md

 ### TODO

-- Add bearer in token req with server keep mind also react project - But Apps issue , app also need to change
+- Add bearer in token req with server keep mind also react project - But Apps issue , app also need to change -import Swal from "sweetalert2"; find any alternative -import toast from "react-hot-toast"; replace with sooner